EranPer/best_photo_selection/README.md

 | InceptionV3 | flicker30k | Synthetic 3 | **0.97** | **0.98** | 0.95 |
 | EfficientNetB0 | flicker30k | Synthetic 3 | 0.86 | 0.82 | 0.91 |
 | EfficientNetB7 | flicker30k | Synthetic 3 | 0.79 | 0.72 | 0.86 |

-Because of its highest accuracy, an Inceptionv3 model was used as the final advanced model for our project.

-# Model Scores
-* Training accuracy, weighted recall, weighted precision, and weighted F1 scores were all .99
-    * Validation scores were all .98
-    * Holdout test scores were all .98
-* Among all training images, the model had the hardest time classifying the Barn Swallow
-    * Recall score of .78 and F1 score of .87
-    * Most frequently mistook the Barn Swallow for a Tree Swallow

 Here are examples of both a Barn Swallow and a Tree Swallow.
 Can you identify which is which?
 ### Barn Swallow: